Ludwig (film): Production

 Ludwig was filmed at Cinecitta Studios in Rome, and on-location in Bavaria, West Germany.
-Filming taking place at Roseninsel, Berg Castle, Lake Starnberg, Castle Herrenchiemsee, Castle Hohenschwangau, Linderhof Palace, Cuvilliés Theatre, Nymphenburg Palace, Ettal, Kaiservilla and Neuschwanstein Castle.
+Filming took place at Roseninsel, Berg Castle, Lake Starnberg, Castle Herrenchiemsee, Castle Hohenschwangau, Linderhof Palace, Cuvilliés Theatre, Nymphenburg Palace, Ettal, Kaiservilla and Neuschwanstein Castle.
 Shooting began in late January 1972 and lasted six months.

-Luchino Visconti, who was a descendent of the Ludwig through Margarete von Bayern and Federico I Gonzaga, was fascinated by the story of the loner and esthete monarch and saw him as "the last absolutist ruler who preferred to rule with art rather than politics".
+Luchino Visconti, who was a distant relative of Ludwig II through Margarete von Bayern and Federico I Gonzaga, was fascinated by the story of the loner and esthete monarch and saw him as "the last absolutist ruler who preferred to rule with art rather than politics".

 Much like The Damned and Death in Venice, Visconti shot Ludwig in English to account for the different nationalities in the cast (a mix of German, English, and Italian speakers).
 Scenes were shot silent (MOS) and then the actors looped their lines in post-production.
 While most of the German-speaking cast dubbed their own lines for the German release, Helmut Berger was replaced by a different actor due to his Austrian accent.
 In the Italian version, he was dubbed by Giancarlo Giannini.

 During the last stages of production, on July 27, 1972, Visconti suffered a stroke.
 In the documentary The Life and Times of Count Luchino Visconti, screenwriter Enrico Medioli claimed the illness was caused by the sudden transition from the cold of the Austrian countryside to the heat of the Cinecittà soundstages.

 Music

 Rather than an original score, the film uses pre-existing orchestral pieces by Richard Wagner (excerpts from Lohengrin, Tristan und Isolde, and Tannhäuser), Jacques Offenbach, and Robert Schumann.
-The film had the distinction of featuring a performance by Franco Mannino of the previously unpublished original piano composition by Wagner, Elegie in A Flat Major, regarded as his final work for piano.
+The film had the distinction of featuring a performance by Franco Mannino of the previously unpublished original piano composition by Wagner, Elegie in A Flat Major.